TheAustinator/style-stack/README.md

-# Insight_Project_Framework
+# Style Stack
-Framework for machine learning projects at Insight Data Science.

-## Motivation for this project format:
+A library for scalable style similarity search for art and design images.
+Note: Readme under construction

+## Contents
 - **Insight_Project_Framework** : Put all source code for production within structured directory
 - **tests** : Put all source code for testing in an easy to find location
 - **configs** : Enable modification of all preset variables within single directory (consisting of one or many config files for separate tasks)